HeyGen-Official/StreamingAvatarSDK/README.md

 ### Which Avatars can I use with this project?

-By default, there are several Public Avatars that can be used in Streaming.
-(AKA Streaming Avatars.)
-You can find the Avatar IDs for these Public Avatars by navigating to app.heygen.com/streaming-avatar and clicking 'Select Avatar'.
+By default, there are several Public Interactive Avatars that can be used.
+You can find the Avatar IDs for these Avatars by navigating to labs.heygen.com/interactive-avatar and clicking 'Select Avatar'.

-In order to use a private Avatar created under your own account in Streaming, it must be upgraded to be a Streaming Avatar.
-Only 1.
-Finetune Instant Avatars and 2.
-Studio Avatars are able to be upgraded to Streaming Avatars.
-This upgrade is a one-time fee and can be purchased by navigating to app.heygen.com/streaming-avatar and clicking 'Select Avatar'.

-Photo Avatars are not compatible with Streaming and cannot be used.
+You can create your own Interactive Avatar to use with this API by visiting labs.heygen.com/interactive-avatar and clicking 'Create Interactive Avatar' at the bottom of the screen.

 ### Which voices can I use?

-Most of HeyGen's AI Voices can be used with the Streaming API.
+Most of HeyGen's AI Voices can be used with the API.
 To find the Voice IDs that you can use, please use the List Voices v2 endpoint from HeyGen: https://docs.heygen.com/reference/list-voices-v2

 ### Why am I encountering issues with testing?

 Most likely, you are hitting your concurrent session limit.
-While testing the Streaming API, your account is limited to 3 concurrent sessions.
-Please endeavor to close unused Streaming sessions with the Close Session endpoint when they are no longer being used; they will automatically close after some minutes.
+While testing this API with your Trial Token, only 3 concurrent sessions can be created.
+Please endeavor to close unused sessions with the Close Session endpoint when they are no longer being used; they will automatically close after some minutes.

 You can check how many active sessions you have open with the List Sessions endpoint: https://docs.heygen.com/reference/list-sessions